 Every hug is a step towards repairing the damage that Bart Simpson caused when dropping his pants to the Aussie government anyway…

-Hugging isn’t advised when society is hit by pandemics like the Corona Virus.
-In those cases, it’s better to enjoy everything Australian at a safe distance.
-Hugs are ultimately a physically symbolic gesture that represent love for Australia’s culture and people.
+Hugs are ultimately a physically symbolic gesture that represents love for Australia’s culture and people.
 Those sentiments can quickly grow by showing an interest.
 Talking about kangaroos and koala bears is great.
 Meanwhile, it’s a great opportunity to enjoy a little banter by explaining that Tim Tams will never reach the standards of Twinkies.

 Hug an Australian Day could equally be known as “Show Some Love and Appreciation to Australian Friends Day”.
 Wouldn’t like quite as good on a t-shirt, though, would it?
 Likewise, very few people would be interested in typing out that URL.